Visit Azul.com Support

 Command-Line Options

-Java command-line options that control the interaction between Azul Zulu Prime Builds of OpenJDK (Azul Zulu Prime JVM) and Azul Zulu Prime System Tools (ZST) begin with the -XX: prefix.
+Java command-line options that control the interaction between Azul Zing Builds of OpenJDK (Zing) and Azul Zing System Tools (ZST) begin with the -XX: prefix.
 These options summarized in the following table.
-Azul Zulu Prime JVM command-line options are case sensitive.
+Zing command-line options are case-sensitive.

 Command Line Option Description Default